Bradstock/bradstock-production/src/pages/index.md

   text_area: |-
     ## Who can attend?

     Anyone!
 Children and adults young and old, there is programming for everyone.
 More information on the lineups found [**here**](/lineup "lineup").
-Ticketing can be found at the link info below.
+Ticketing can be found at the link below.
   text_center: true
 - template: gallery
   component: gallery